 human immunodeficiency virus infection (HIV) or acquired immunodeficiency syndrome (AIDS).

+A corneal transplant, also known as keratoplasty, is a surgical procedure in which a damaged or diseased cornea is replaced by donated corneal tissue.
+Corneal tissue is not considered an organ; therefore, corneal transplants are not considered organ transplants and are not restricted.

 Management exceptions to this list are not allowed.

 End-Stage Renal Disease